seay28/datasharingframework.github.io/docs/src/stable/maintain/install.md

 ### Network setup / Network access
-For additional information on the network setup see [Network-and-Architecture](Network-and-Architecture).

 * The DSF FHIR server needs to be accessible via the internet and able to access the internet without TLS interception.
 * The BPE FHIR server should only be accessible by the internal network and able to access your DSF FHIR server via its external FQDN and the internet without TLS interception.